 Dante comes to, and Beatrice coddles him like a concerned mother.

-With a comforting voice, she explains that the souls up here are devout Christians, and are really zealous.
+With a comforting voice, she explains that the souls up here are devout, zealous Christians.
 Now that he's seen how devastating their cries can be, Beatrice asks Dante to try to imagine just how much more dazed he'd be if he actually understood what they said.

 Now she tells him to turn towards the gathered spirits because there are some celebrities here.
 Dante is daunted by the crowd, which he describes as "a hundred little suns," and is too shy to ask a question.